sarmadiali98/ReLico/README.md

 In particular, ReLico:

-- translates **Deterministic Timed Rebeca (DTR)** models into **Lingua Franca**
+- translates **Deterministic Timed Rebeca (DTR)** models into **Lingua Franca**,
-- maps actor/message-server structure to reactors, ports, actions, and reactions
+- maps actor/message-server structure to reactors, ports, actions, and reactions,
-- preserves local message-server priority using LF reaction declaration order
+- preserves local message-server priority using LF reaction declaration order,
-- translates timing behavior based on the `after(...)` construct
+- translates timing behavior based on the `after(...)` construct,
-- generates LF code targeting the **C++ runtime**
+- generates LF code targeting the **C++ runtime**.

 ## Relation to the paper